How to Choose a University UK 2027: What Actually Matters

 Course quality for your subject

-Industry links & placement support
+Industry links and placement support

 Does the department have genuine employer relationships?
 Is a placement year available and well-supported?
 How many students secure placements, and in what organisations?

-Location & city
+Location and city

 Cost of living, social scene, part-time job market, proximity to relevant industries.
 Where you live for three years affects every part of your experience, not just your studies.

-Accommodation & living costs
+Accommodation and living costs

-Student support & wellbeing
+Student support

-Student union & societies
+Student union and societies

-A strong students' union with active societies is a significant part of university life — socially and for building skills and networks outside your degree.
+A strong students union with active societies is a significant part of university life, socially and for building skills and networks outside your degree.
 Worth researching before applying.

 Campus vs city university